 After several years of not developing any new properties, in 2019 EKHA embarked on a relatively modest ongoing development programme.
 The first two developments, Dundas Place, consisting of 18 flats, and 22 properties at Redwood Crescent are now complete.
-A larger site of 49 properties at Murray Court is on site and due to complete in the summer/autumn of 2023, with more in the pipeline.
+A larger site of 49 properties at Murray Court completed in April 2024, with more in the pipeline.